quasarframework/icongenie/README.md

 $ quasar dev --mode electron
 ```

+You will also be asked which method of splashscreen generation you prefer, ranging from the mere placement of your logo upon the background color you specified, overlaying your icon on top of a splashscreen image, or just using the splashscreen image.
+If you aren't happy with the results, don't forget you can change it in `quasar.extensions.json`.

-There is an option during the install phase to "always rebuild", which is useful for fine-tuning e.g. background colors, but if you don't remove this flag in quasar.extensions.json, the icon-factory will always run and slow down the dev buildtime.
+The final option during the install phase is to "always rebuild", which is useful for fine-tuning e.g. background colors, but if you don't remove this flag in quasar.extensions.json (or set it to false), the icon-factory will always run and slow down your dev buildtime.

 If you change the image, the settings in `quasar.extensions.json` (like e.g. the background color) or the dev/build mode, this extension will be triggered and rebuild your assets in the appropriate place.
 Don't forget to check the results and commit them.

 ### Intermediary Folder
-The icon-factory makes an intermediary folder in your project folder at `/.icon-factory` to host the images when you switch between dev and build.
+The icon-factory makes an intermediary folder in your project at `/.icon-factory` to host the images when you switch between dev and build.
 If you haven't changed the source icon, these will merely be copied to the right destination folders.

 ### Special notes about Cordova (iOS and Android only)

 If you choose to build icons for Cordova, on iOS they WILL have a colored background (because transparency is not allowed), and this is why you are asked for an RGB value during the install phase.
 (Android allows transparency, btw.)
 You can change this in the quasar.icon-factory.json, but be sure to use a valid hex code like: `#c0ff33`.

+There are three methods to create your splashscreens:
+- Generate with background color and icon
+- Overlay app-icon.png centered on top of app-splashscreen.png
+- Only use app-splashscreen.png

-This colored background color will also be used for the splashscreen.
+This colored background color will be used for the splashscreen (if you choose the background-color + icon or if your splashscreen is transparent.
 If you don't provide one, black will be used.
-If you haven't already installed the [cordova-plugin-splashscreen](https://github.com/apache/cordova-plugin-splashscreen#readme), the process will remind you to install the plugin first and then continue to build the icons before proceeding to the actual cordova dev or build pipeline.
+If you haven't already installed the [cordova-plugin-splashscreen](https://github.com/apache/cordova-plugin-splashscreen#readme), the process will remind you to install the plugin first and then continue to build the icons before proceeding to the actual Cordova dev or build pipeline.

 Splashscreens are obviously a little different depending on whether you are targetting iOS or Android.
 Please read this document to find out more: